MHSeals/mhseals_docker/README.md

 brew install git --cask visual-studio-code docker xquartz
 ```

 You will need to restart your system to use both Docker and XQuartz.
-If for some reason you are running a Hackintosh or a macOS VM, it is likely that Docker will complain about Hyper-V for virtualization.
-Depending on your setup, you will need to add these options `+vmx,+smep,+smap,+hypervisor` to your VM/boot configuration.
+If, for some reason, you are running a Hackintosh or a macOS VM, it is likely that Docker will complain about Hyper-V for virtualization.
+Depending on your setup, you will need to add these options: `+vmx,+smep,+smap,+hypervisor` to your VM/boot configuration.
 You will likely have to troubleshoot issues, but feel free to ask questions here.

 After restarting, open XQuartz and enable `File > Preferences > Security > Allow connections from network clients`. **Each time you need to run a GUI application in the Docker container, be sure to run `xhost +` to give XQuartz access to X11 forwarding ports.** For more information, see [X11 Forwarding on macOS and Docker](https://gist.github.com/sorny/969fe55d85c9b0035b0109a31cbcb088).
 It may be beneficial to add a configuration to your system that runs this command automatically.